Muhammed-Rahif/GH-Notify/README.md

 A github notification sending server, on telegram.

 What if you get your github notifications on telegram instantly.
 Are you looking for something just like this.
 Then I will definitely help you.
 Register your github personal access token with us..
 So I can remind you when your notifications comes...
-Let's get started from [here](https://beomax1.herokuapp.com/)!
+Let's get started from [here](https://beomax1.herokuapp.com/)! **It's completely free!**

 ## 🏁 Getting Started